About Dawn Chorus

 Many bird species are so-called indicator species as they provide information about different properties of a habitat.
 Long-term collections of early-morning bird sound recordings can thus help us to detect changes in habitats, for example by telling us where species disappear or appear, or how birds change their behaviour.

 The scientific goal of Dawn Chorus is to document bird diversity over time using sound recordings through the help of citizen scientists.
-This “acoustic biomonitoring” data helps to discover changes in biodiversity (read more).
+This “acoustic biomonitoring” data helps to discover changes in biodiversity.
 For scientific comparability, the free Dawn Chorus App for Android and iOS was developed in 2021.
 The main scientific data collection period always takes place in May.

 Not just another Citizen Science project